marklogic/mlxprs/README.md

 fn:doc('/my-testing-doc.json')
 ```

-When this query runs, it will use the host, port, and contentDb specified in the comment, along with the VS Code
-configuration parameters for the rest of the MarkLogic client definition.
+When this query runs, it will use the host, port, and `contentDb` specified in the comment, along with the VS Code configuration parameters for the rest of the MarkLogic client definition.
 (The "note" will be ignored.)
 Other queries in other editor tabs will not be affected.

-## Debugging
+## Debugging JavaScript

 The debugger supports two modes of debugging: